datacommonsorg/docsite/api/rest/v2/observation.md

 Specify `date=LATEST` to get the latest observations and values.
 In this example, we select the entity by its DCID using `entity.dcids`.

-Note: When sending a GET request, you need to use the following escape codes for reserved characters:
+Note: When sending a GET request, you need to use the following percent codes for reserved characters:
 - `%2F` for `/`

 Parameters: